 If you've ever thought your partner was cheating on you — even when they weren't — you're not alone.
 It can be a very stressful situation to find yourself in.
 And while it may seem like trust issues are what's leading you to constantly worry your partner is cheating, experts and research say it could point to something deeper than that.

-Here, a deeper look at those three potential root causes, as well as what you can do about them to ease that cheating paranoia.
+The good news is, there are ways to cope with this.
+According to experts, these are the potential root causes, as well as what you can do about them to ease that cheating paranoia.

 1. You Have Cheated In The Past